PART 16: AND LOGICAL MIND

 “Think about it.
 We’re already dealing with time, so it shouldn’t be too hard to pin down more specific co-ordinates.
 Whereas spatially, our Earth is spinning.
 It’s also rotating around the sun.
 Our galaxy rotates, taking our solar system along with it.
 The galaxy moves through the universe.
 Where we were at 8am last month probably isn’t even remotely close to where we are now.
 Hence if the device is somehow targeting our town, we don’t want to mess with that.”

 Frank opened and closed his mouth.
 “Good lord,” he finally remarked.
-“Of course, you’re absolutely right… it never occurred to me.”
+“Of course, you’re absolutely right.
+That never occurred to me.”
 He peered more closely at her.
-“Luci, you’ve been giving this serious thought, haven’t you.”
+“Luci, you’ve been giving this serious thought all month, haven’t you.”

 “Right,” Luci acknowledged, tearing her gaze away from Frank and over to the table.
 She worked at reestablishing her sense of inner calm.
 “What have you learned so far?”